 - Must be in possession of a valid driver's license and good driving record.

-- Must be willing to work rotating shifts and weekends.
+- Must be willing to work weekends.

 - Must be willing to travel when necessary to assist with investigations, attend training, etc.